Skip to main content

 Description

-The Reed College of Media’s Master of Science in Journalism program provides students with an advanced understanding of media disciplines, preparing them for careers in the industry or academia.
+WVU’s Master of Science in Journalism program provides you with an advanced understanding of media disciplines, preparing you for careers in the industry or academia.

-Students may choose an Area of Emphasis (AOE) in Teaching/Research Professional, Advocacy and Public Interest Communication, Digital Publishing, Media Solutions and Innovation, Reporting and Writing, Television and Visual Journalism.
+You may choose an Area of Emphasis (AOE) in Advocacy and Public Interest Communication, Digital Publishing, Media Solutions and Innovation, Reporting and Writing, Television or Visual Journalism.

-Students have the opportunity to work with faculty on research projects and to participate in and help lead web-based, immersion journalism projects, such as “West Virginia Uncovered: Multimedia Journalism from the Mountains,” “Starting Over: Loss and Renewal in Katrina’s Aftermath” and “Taking Part: The Artists with Disabilities Project,” and "100 Days in Appalachia."
+Students have the opportunity to work with faculty on research projects and to participate in and help lead web-based, immersion journalism projects, such as 100 Days in Appalachia.

 Application Deadlines